fishdan/Utilities/extensions/subscribed-toolbar/README.md

-# Dynamic Toolbar Extension
+# Subscribed Toolbar Extension

-Dynamic Toolbar mirrors a remote bookmarks feed into a dedicated folder on your bookmarks bar, keeping the folder updated on a recurring schedule.
+Subscribed Toolbar mirrors a remote bookmarks feed into a dedicated folder on your bookmarks bar, keeping the folder updated on a recurring schedule.

 ## Features
 - Synchronises a JSON feed of bookmarks into a chosen toolbar folder.